WSXL2,left, and WSXL1, at the beginning

 Re-imagine themes, motifs, and processes

-Likewise, I reinforced the horizon lines by adding and removing tape throughout the early stages of the new pieces.
+I reinforced the horizon lines, additionally, by placing and removing masking tape throughout the early stages of the new pieces.

 Change Up Medium

-For ‘WSXL1’ and ‘WSXL2’ there is huge relief in returning to oil paint, a medium with which I’m very familiar.
+For the Mountain Works (‘WSXL1’ and ‘WSXL2’) there is huge relief in returning to oil paint, a medium with which I’m very familiar.
 After months of struggling with unfamiliar oil-based print ink and mono-printing with Inktense, it was a relief to work with oil again.

-However, striving on with an unknown taught me a lot.
-Therefore, I must take care to not simply end up with a bigger version of the inspiring works.
-Therefore I pushed boundaries with oil paint in order to pursue that which was nonetheless uncomfortable.
+However, persisting with an unknown medium and technique taught me a lot.
+Therefore, I now purpose to NOT simply end up with a bigger version of the inspiring works.
+In this familiar setting, I pushed boundaries with oil paint in order to pursue that which was, nonetheless, uncomfortable.

 This is why I highly recommend you embrace using an unfamiliar medium or technique.
 It helps you re-imagine your work.
-Click here to read “Monoprinting Trials and First World Problems”.
+Click here to read “The Challenge of Printing with Oil-Based Ink”.
 It tells about my earlier studio experience with the unfamiliar.

 Change Orientation